amplience/poi-js-lib/README.md

 Also you can specify breakpoints array for picture images, each breakpoint object should contain image name, minWidth and maxWidth, also you can specify polygonCallbacks and hotspotCallbacks for each breakpoint separately.
 In other case polygonCallbacks and hotspotCallbacks will be inherited from it's main image.

-Also there is simple way to render hotspots and areas for all images.
+Also there is simple way to render hotspots and polygons for all images.
 For this specify image name as * and target of callbacks as *, too.
 Images configuration with specified names (not *) will be more priorited.